Chapter 8 – Resource Planning and Legal Issues in Entrepreneurship

 Machinery and equipment are critical assets to helping launch a business.
 For service businesses, such as restaurants, dry cleaners, print shops, etc., the equipment can be expensive.
 In recent years, however, a larger reseller market has emerged for many types of equipment that are still serviceable.

-One example of a more affordable option when first starting out may be shared kitchen space, offered by businesses such as The Kitchen Archive in Raleigh.
-This organization rents out shared and private kitchen spaces to prep and cook your food without having to purchase expensive equipment.
+One example of a more affordable option when first starting out may be renting a shared space.
+The Kitchen Archive in Raleigh rents out shared and private commercial kitchen spaces to prep and cook food without having to purchase expensive equipment.

 Vehicles